SamMCast/AppStore/README.md

 I will be looking at apps with highest total ratings and then I will look at price and possibly another feature to exame the correlation it has on average rating.

-The data was retrieved from kaggle at https://www.kaggle.com/ramamet4/app-store-apple-data-set-10k-apps
+The data was retrieved from [kaggle](https://www.kaggle.com/ramamet4/app-store-apple-data-set-10k-apps)

 MobileAppStore  # The program